pftq/Spotify-Playlist-Anti-Takedown/README.md

 # Spotify-Playlist-Anti-Takedown
 Short script for restoring the title/description if a bot is repeatedly taking down your playlist.
+A bot kept taking down my Spotify playlist, so I made another bot to keep bringing it back.

 Instructions: Executable file is located in bin/release folder (just double-click the exe).